 Finally the full episode has dropped online following the first ever Toyota One Hit Wonder off-shoot encouraging nudity, mind games, gambling and beat downs in the discipline of Freeski Big Air.
 The “Game Show” warmed up the athletes before they launched in the AFP main event, with a brand new format promoting style throughout four rounds with set technical boundaries to reward riders displaying creativity in their skiing.

-A strong start to the AFP (Association of Freeskiing Professionals) big air world tour calendar with Elias Ambühl of Switzerland winning the gold ranked Toyota One Hit Wonder Big Air in Thredbo this week.
+Then it was a strong start to the AFP (Association of Freeskiing Professionals) big air world tour calendar with Elias Ambühl of Switzerland winning the gold ranked Toyota One Hit Wonder Big Air here in Thredbo.

 In what was the best display of big air skiing in Australia to date, the largest field of invited international and local professional athletes took to the 100ft jump feature manicured to perfection by Reuben Cameron and his team of groomers and shapers.
 Despite Cameron and his crew having to rebuild after three down days of solid rain, hail & lightning, One Hit Wonder veteran Byron Wells exclaimed “This may be the best jump I have ever hit” during practice.

 After refining the format in collaboration with the athletes themselves, the new Game Show element consisted of 4 rounds of temptation with winning riders having to decide between taking the cash and bowing out or doubling or nothing their prize purse into the next round.